Radiology Lead Apron for X-Ray & Radiation Protection

 0.35 mmPb Lead Apron

-A 0.35 mmPb lead apron is suitable for many diagnostic X-ray and selected imaging environments where moderate protection with better comfort is required.
-It is generally lighter than a 0.50 mmPb apron and can be preferred where mobility and wearing comfort are important.
+Suitable for many diagnostic X-ray and selected imaging environments where moderate protection with better comfort is required.

 0.50 mmPb Lead Apron